code-pushup/cli/packages/nx-plugin/src/executors/cli/README.md

 | **dryRun**        | `boolean` | To debug the executor, dry run the command without real execution. |
 | **bin**           | `string`  | Path to Code PushUp CLI                                            |

-For all other options see the [CLI autorun documentation](../../../../cli/README.md#autorun-command).
+For all other options, see the [CLI autorun documentation](../../../../cli/README.md#autorun-command).